|

 Trolley is home to Car #85, Charlottes only

 original electric trolley car still in operation.
-Here is its story!

 After buses replaced streetcars, most cars were